computational-metabolomics/msPurity/README.md

 The software can either be used on fragmentation spectra that has been collected to assess the precursor ion purity or it can be used to calculate the anticipated precursor ion purity of a future run based on MS1 spectra.

-Since the paper has been published the package now supports spectral matching and SQLite interaction.
+Since the paper has been published the package now supports spectral matching, SQLite interaction and some of the functionality is now implemented in Galaxy.

 Associated paper ["msPurity: Automated Evaluation of Precursor Ion Purity for Mass Spectrometry Based Fragmentation in Metabolomics.
 Analytical Chemistry"](http://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b04358) [2]